In Jamaica, a 14-year-old girl went missing, murdered, and her body burned, indicating a disturbing new normal in crime.’

 Coming to terms with the world around you

-There were lovely weddings and beaches, but I couldn’t stop thinking about their family and other heartaches despite all that I could have eaten and danced and forgotten that this wasn’t really the beautiful scenery.
+There were lovely weddings and beaches, but I couldn’t stop thinking about their family and other heartaches, despite all that I could have eaten and danced to and forgotten that this wasn’t really the beautiful scenery.

 For me, writing this blog post was therapeutic because I always wonder what 14-year-old Yetanya Francis and Aliesha Brown, as well as many other young people who died too soon, would be like today.